LED Strip Lights - Everything You Need to Know

 They’re Ultra Convenient

-An absolute doddle to fit, LED Strip Lights can be unpacked and working beautifully within just half an hour.
+An absolute doddle to fit, you'll unpack your LED Strip Lights and they'll be working beautifully within minutes!

-And, if they don’t quite fit your installation, they can be cut-to-length at predetermined points along their length, using nothing more technical than a simple pair of kitchen scissors!
+And, if they don’t quite fit your installation, you can cut them at predetermined points along their length.
+This might sound tricky, but you can cut LED strips using just a pair of kitchen scissors!

-What You’ll Need to Think About When You’re Choosing Your LED Strip Lights
+Things to Think About When Choosing LED Strip Lights

 The first thing you’ll need to think about when you’re planning to buy some LED Strip Lights is what you need them to do for you.
 Obviously, you want them to provide light, but the whys and the wherefores will definitely help you choose the right type!

-Yes, believe it or not, LED Strip Lights can be used outdoors as well as indoors just as long as you choose a type with a sufficiently high IP-Rating.
+Yes, believe it or not, you can install LED Strip Lights outdoors as well as indoors.
+Just make sure you choose a type with a sufficiently high IP-Rating.

 Ingress Protection Ratings are there to ensure that your LED Strip Lights are able to withstand everything from a bit of dust to a dunking in the bath.
 For example, an LED strip with a high IP-Rating can be used in moderately wet areas such as the bathroom, shower room and kitchen, because they’re much more water-resistant than those with lower ratings.